kefirchk/Animatica-ml-engine/README.md

 # Animatica-ml-engine
-Animatica is my diploma project that generates videos from images using neural networks.
+Animatica is my diploma project that generates image animation from videos in real time or not using neural networks (FOMM).
 It automates animation creation with image generation, image-to-video conversion, and post-processing.

 ## Deploying on Local